ibm-cloud-docs/satellite/ts-locations/debug-location.md

 One or more hosts in your locations is unable to resolve DNS queries or a search domain is causing unexpected issues.
 Verify that your DNS solution is working as expected and that all hosts meet the [network host requirements](/docs/satellite?topic=satellite-host-reqs#reqs-host-network).

-Example DNS tests:
+To test DNS resolution:
-1. SSH into an attached host that is not assigned
+1. SSH into a host that is attached to your location but that is not assigned to any resources.

+    You can only SSH into the machine if you did not assign the host to a cluster, or if the assignment failed.
+Otherwise, {{site.data.keyword.satelliteshort}} disables the ability to log in to the host via SSH for security purposes.
+You can [remove the host](/docs/satellite?topic=satellite-hosts#host-remove) and reload the operating system to restore the ability to SSH into the machine.
+    {: note}

-2. Ensure DNS resoultions work.
+2. Ensure that DNS resolution is working properly.
     ```
     dig +short +timeout=5 +nocookie cloud.ibm.com
     ```
     {: pre}

-3. Ensure that `localhost` + `anyDefinedSearchDomains` in DNS configuration do not resolve or resolve to `127.0.0.1`.
+3. Ensure that `localhost` with any appended search domains in your DNS configuration either do not resolve to anything, or resolve only to `127.0.0.1`.
+In the `/etc/resolv.conf` file that manages DNS resolution for each host, multiple search domains, such as `search ibm.com`, might be listed.
+Calico Typha pods on each host run a health check that uses `localhost` resolution.
+However, some search domains might be appended when the health check attempts to resolve `localhost`, which causes the health check to fail.
+To ensure that the health check can run properly, make sure that none of the listed search domains resolve to anything other than the `127.0.0.1` IP address when appended to `localhost`.

-## R0045: Host read only file system issues
+## R0045: Host read-only file system issues
 {: #R0045}

 **Location message**